janwilmake/x-cli/README.md

+# X CLI

-# Stay in flow.
+## Stay in flow.
 Post to X about your repos without leaving your editor.

 ```bash
 # Post linked to the repo in cwd